Théodore Reinach: Family and Villa Kerylos

 In 1886, Reinach married Charlotte Marie Evelyne Hirsch.
-They had two daughters but she died at age twenty-six in 1889.
-Reinach married a second time in 1891 to Fanny Kann, a daughter of Maximilien Kann and Betty Ephrussi.
+They had two daughters.
+She died at age twenty-six in 1889.
+Reinach remarried in 1891 to Fanny Kann, a daughter of Maximilien Kann and Betty Ephrussi.
 They made their home in a chateau at La Motte-Servolex in the Savoie department in southeastern France.
-As a resident there, Reinach was elected to the Chamber of Deputies of France as a member of the Bloc des gauches, serving from 1906 to 1914.
+He was elected to the Chamber of Deputies as a member of the Bloc des gauches, serving from 1906 to 1914.

 The Reinachs spent time on the French Riviera and in 1902 hired the architect Emmanuel Pontremoli to design a villa at Beaulieu-sur-Mer.
-Completed in 1908 the Greek-style property was named Villa Kerylos.
+Completed in 1908, the Greek Revival (néo-Grec) house was named Villa Kerylos.

-Fanny Reinach died in 1917 and Theodore in 1928.
+Fanny died in 1917 and Théodore in 1928.
 He was a member of the Institut de France and on his death he bequeathed the Villa Kerylos to the Institut.

-Reinach's son, Léon (1893–1943), became the keeper of the archives at Villa Kerylos.
-Léon Reinach was married to Béatrice de Camondo with whom he had two children.
-Following the German occupation of France during World War II, the Villa was seized by the Nazis and Léon and Béatrice Reinach and their two children were sent to Auschwitz concentration camp where they were murdered.
+Reinach's son Léon (1893–1943) became the keeper of the archives at Villa Kerylos.
+In 1944, the Nazi occupiers murdered him, his wife Béatrice de Camondo, and their two children at Auschwitz.

-After the War, other of the Reinach children and grandchildren continued to live there until 1967.
-Today, the Villa Kerylos is a museum open to the public.
+After the War, other Reinach family members lived at the Villa until 1967.
+It is now a museum open to the public.

-Fanny Reinach's mother was a member of the Ephrussi family whose great-uncle Maurice was married to Béatrice de Rothschild.
-Inspired by the beauty of the Reinach's Villa Grecque Kérylos and the area, nearby they built Villa Ephrussi de Rothschild.
+Fanny Reinach's mother was a member of the Ephrussi family, whose great-uncle Maurice was married to Béatrice de Rothschild.
+Inspired by the beauty of the Reinachs' Villa Kérylos and of the area, they built Villa Ephrussi de Rothschild nearby.